 Second Voyager spacecraft will soon be leaving our solar system

 On the way out: The NASA spacecraft Voyager 2 is now approaching the outer boundary of our solar system.
 Indications for this are increasing measurements of cosmic radiation, which transmit the instruments of the 40-year-old probe.
 They indicate that Voyager 2 may soon be leaving the heliosphere and thus the sphere of influence of our sun.
-After Voyager 1, she would be only the second man-made vehicle that reaches the interstellar space.See More: Samsung Galaxy Note 9 in the Camera Test: Smartphone Photography 2.0
+After Voyager 1, she would be only the second man-made vehicle that reaches the interstellar space.See More: The ultimate iPhone X wallpaper has finally been updated for the iPhone XS Max

 They are the outposts of humanity: for over 40 years, the two Voyager space probes fly through our solar system.
 We owe them unique insights into never-before explored areas of our cosmic homeland.
 Meanwhile, however, both spacecraft will head towards infinity: Voyager 1 has our solar system and the protective already in 2013 heliosphere leave and flies through now well 21 billion kilometers away from us interstellar space – the first man-made vehicle.